aramisgithub/questpresentation/script/document.md

 ## Mulan

-- No one believes her, because they believe that Mulan cannot be trusted as she had already lied to them before

-- The Huns reveal themselves, and the remaining members of the army, directed by the captain, attempt to ram the Imperial Palace's doors open, to no avail
+No one believes her, because they believe that Mulan cannot be trusted as she had already lied to them before.
+The Huns reveal themselves, and take the Emperor hostage within his own palace.
+Some of the Huns are guarding the doors from inside the palace.
+The remaining members of the army, directed by the captain, attempt to ram the Imperial Palace's doors open, but to no avail.

-- Mulan eventually convinces all members of the army to join her in her plan to disguise themselves as women

-- Mulan's plan succeeds, and she is rewarded by the Emperor by being offered a seat on the Imperial Council, which she declines
+Mulan eventually convinces all members of the army to join her in her plan to disguise themselves as women, sneak into the palace, assault the Huns and free the Emperor.
+Mulan's plan succeeds, and she is rewarded by the Emperor by being offered a seat on the Imperial Council, which she politely declines.

 ## Odyssey

-- Instead of rushing in and killing the suitors, Odysseus is patient

-- He wishes to learn if his wife has been faithful

-- With the help of his son and a loyal swineherd, he devises a plan

-- Athena disguises him as an old beggar so that he can enter his house undetected

-- Telemachus steals all the suitors’ weapons, and a final test is proposed

-- Penelope will marry the man who strings Odysseus' bow and shoots an arrow through a line of small circles; a seemingly impossible task
+Instead of rushing in and killing the suitors, Odysseus is patient.
+He wishes to learn if his wife has been faithful.
+With the help of his son and a loyal swineherd, he devises a plan.
+Athena disguises him as an old beggar so that he can enter his house undetected.
+Telemachus steals all the suitors’ weapons, and a final test is proposed.
+Penelope will marry the man who strings Odysseus' bow and shoots an arrow through a line of small circles; a seemingly impossible task

 ## Comparison

-- Mulan

-    - Much more dramatic

-    - Not very patient or mature

-- Odyssey

-    - Very mature way to handle situation

-    - Cunning

-- Implies that Odysseus is mature and clever, while Mulan's plan is just brute force with a bit of disguising
+The situation in Mulan is much more dramatic, but is a childish, impatient and immature plan that would not have a chance of working in real life.
+Once more, a complete antithesis is presented by the Odyssey in the form of a mature, realistic and clever way to handle a plausible situation (ignoring all magic and mythical creatures of course).
+The plan being mature and clever implies that Odysseus is mature and clever, while Mulan's plan is just brute force with a bit of disguising and imagination.

 # Return with the elixir